 Play My Way to Healing (Play Therapy)

-When children have had the opportunity to to naturally fluidly engage in developmental play states, they are able to use play therapeutically.
+When children have had the opportunity to naturally fluidly engage in developmental play states, they are able to use play therapeutically.
 Play allows children to express their stress and traumatic experiences.
-Play therapy continues this with the safety of a skilled professional who is unafraid of witnessing how the child views what happened to or around them.
+Play therapy continues with the safety of a skilled professional who is unafraid of witnessing how the child views what happened to or around them.
 Much like adults often express their stress and trauma through verbal conversation with others, children show what they are feeling and thinking in their play.
 They retell their stories through play to experience what it is like to rewrite their story, creating empowerment.
 Through play, children become able to express what they were unable to show during the time of the trauma.
 Play therapy is more than play.
 It uses play as a vehicle for emotional and psychological change.

 The takeaways here will be short this week.

 There are six basic stages of play development.